Here’s what junk foods senators were fueling up on for marathon debate

 The chamber was scheduled to start a vote-a-rama sometime around midnight, and it’s expected to run through Sunday morning.

-The hours-long process is part of the budget reconciliation procedure, which Democrats are using to pass their sweeping climate, tax reform and health care bill.
+The hours-long process is part of the budget reconciliation procedure, which Democrats use to pass their sweeping climate, tax reform and health care bill.

 The last around-the-clock vote-a-rama the Senate held in August of 2021 lasted more than 14 hours, forcing senators to remain in the Capitol and vote on more than 40 amendments.